Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-\item \textbf{Training runtime} All systems were trained on the same synthetic dataset generated by our approach.
-Training time is dominated in all cases by the model training.
-Consequently, all systems take a similar amount of time to train.
+$\bullet$~\textbf{Training runtime} All systems were trained on the same synthetic dataset generated by our approach so the training time is similar across approaches.

-\item \textbf{Inference throughput} The end-to-end throughput of \sys is lower (2.6 s/q vs 0.02 s/q) than \textsf{OpenDTR} because \sys assumes the table vectors do not fit in memory and uses an on-disk index, while \textsf{OpenDTR-Official} assumes the table vectors fit in memory.
-With sufficient memory, we expect the throughput of both systems to be similar.
+$\bullet$~\textbf{Inference throughput} \sys achieves subsecond query latencies, permitting interactive querying. \sys's throughput is lower (2.6 s/q vs 0.02 s/q) than \textsf{OpenDTR} because \sys does not assume vectors fit in memory, thus working in more general scenarios.
+If we load vectors into memory, the throughput is similar.